csb324/eleventy-obsidian-ninareth/notes/People/The Silver Halves/Victoria Several.md

 Family from [[Taleem]] but grew up in [[Quaath]]'s Gold Circle.
 Mom does contract writing for business, Dad helps "procure things" -- gone a lot growing up.
 Her dad worked with [[Pik]] and [[Pak]]'s father.

 Her family is from [[Quaath]] but was from [[Taleem]] originally.
 They left generations ago and traveled all around [[Ninarith]].
 Her grandfather also knew magic, but passed when she was quite young.
+Says her family, well her parents, well her mom is a merchant.
+Her mom is [[Senres Several]].

 Follows [[Arkhosia]] politics quite closely.
-Says her family, well her parents, well her mom is a merchant.

 Once involved with [[Baldred Duvey]]